-What Can a Handyman Do in Davidson in Davidson County, Tennessee?
+What Can a Handyman Do Without a License in Davidson in Davidson County, Tennessee?

 In Tennessee (including Metropolitan Nashville/Davidson County), most “handyman” work can be done without a state contractor license only when each project is below the state’s contractor licensing threshold and you are not performing work that requires a separate trade license (electrical/plumbing/HVAC).
 For projects at or above the state threshold, Tennessee generally requires a contractor license issued by the TN Board for Licensing Contractors, and Metro Nashville permits may still be required even when you are exempt from state licensing.